Hood comes to Columbus from Rice University

 2012 NCAA Ann Arbor Regional - Day One Photos taken by Lon Horwedel

 The 2012-13 season showcased a youthful, but talented Buckeye lineup.
 Highlighting the season was the team's play at the Windon Memorial Classic as the squad captured first of 15 teams with a lineup of two sophomores and three freshmen.
-In total, the Scarlet and Gray finished the year with seven top 5 finishes and concluded the season tied for fourth at the Big Ten Championships.
+In total, the Scarlet and Gray finished the year with seven top-5 finishes and concluded the season tied for fourth at the Big Ten Championships.

 During the 2011-12 season, Darr guided the Buckeyes to two regular-season tournament victories (Marshall Invitational, Wildcat Invitational) with lineups that consisted primarily of underclassmen.
 Ohio State made its 45th appearance at the NCAA Central Regional, playing in Ann Arbor and finishing 12th overall.
 Then-freshman Grant Weaver became the second Buckeye overall and the first under Darr to be named the Big Ten Freshman of the Year.

-In his second year at the helm of the Buckeye program, Ohio State reached its first NCAA tournament under Darr and made its 31st appearance overall following a fourth-place finish at the NCAA West Regional.
+In his second year at the helm of the Buckeye program, Ohio State reached its first NCAA Championships under Darr and made its 31st appearance overall following a fourth-place finish at the NCAA West Regional.
 A sixth-place finish in stroke play secured a spot in the match play portion of the championship for the Scarlet and Gray.
 The Buckeyes fell to host Oklahoma State in the first round, 1-3-1.
 Ohio State posted a 121-50-0 tournament record on the season and captured first in two tournaments (Marshall Invitational, FAU Spring Break Championship).

 During his first season with the Buckeyes, the team gained plenty of experience in a season that brought success to many of the golfers while posting a 70-58-2 tournament record.
 The Buckeyes posted three runner-up finishes throughout the year, including twice in the final month of competition.